buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcSolidAngleMeasure.md

 # IfcSolidAngleMeasure

-An _IfcSolidAngleMeasure_ is the value of an angle in a solid.
+An _IfcSolidAngleMeasure_ is the value of an angle in a solid.<!-- end of definition -->

 Usually measured in Steradians, (sr, m2/m2).